 This Drawdown Notice is delivered to you pursuant to Section 2.3 of the fourth amended and restated revolving term credit agreement made as of April 12, 2007 (together with all amendments, modifications, supplements and restatements, if any, from time to time made thereto, the "Credit Agreement") among Celestica Inc. ("Celestica"), the subsidiaries designated in the Credit Agreement, the financial institutions named in Schedule "A" to the Credit Agreement (the "Lenders"), and Canadian Imperial Bank of Commerce, as Administrative Agent.
-Unless otherwise defined herein or the context otherwise requires capitalized terms used herein which are defined in the Credit Agreement have the respective meanings provided in the Credit Agreement.
+Unless otherwise defined herein or the context otherwise requires capitalized terms used herein which are defined in the Credit Agreement.

-The undersigned hereby requests that a [Prime Rate Advance] [Bankers' Acceptance Advance] [Base Rate Canada Advance] or [LIBOR Advance] be made in the aggregate principal amount of [specify currency] on •, • as a [LIBOR Advance having an Interest Period of • months] [Bankers' Acceptance having a term of • days][Prime Rate Advance] or [Base Rate Canada Advance].
+The undersigned hereby requests that a [Prime Rate Advance] [Bankers' Acceptance Advance] [Base Rate Canada Advance] or [LIBOR Advance] be made in the aggregate principal amount of [specify currency] on l, l as a [LIBOR Advance having an Interest Period of l months] [Bankers' Acceptance having a term of l days] [Prime Rate Advance] or [Base Rate Canada Advance].